-Another solution when you suspect that a particular team or crew may be buddy punching for each other is to use our alert system.
+One solution when you suspect that a particular team or crew may be buddy punching for each other is to use our alert system.
 Set up the system to send a text or email alert to a supervisor when employees check in and out.
 When the supervisor gets an alert, he can call the employees on their cell phones.
 When one answers, he can ask the employee to hand the phone to the other employee.
-One of our customers actually got a check-in alert and then drove to the job site to find that an employee was not there although she was clocked in.
+One of our customers actually got a check-in alert and then drove to the job site to find that an employee was not there, although she was clocked in.

-A third idea is to use the Mobile App while physically monitoring the job site one night.
+Another idea is to use the Mobile App while physically monitoring the job site one night.
 Watch who arrives at the job site and then use the app to view which employees get clocked in.
 See if an employee clocks in who wasn’t on site.

 Finally, use our integrated voice message system.
 Plan for a night when you will leave a voice message to a suspected employee that he will hear when he clocks into a job.
 The message might say, “John, this is your supervisor, Jill.
 As soon as you clock in and get this message, please call me from the job site phone.”
-Or for an ultimate test, be on site and tell John in the message to meet you at the back door immediately.
+Or, for an ultimate test, be on-site and tell John in the message to meet you at the back door immediately.